keboola/connection-docs/components/extractors/database/mysql/index.md

 - **Signaling Table**: The name of the signaling table in the source database.
 The signaling table is used by the connector to store various signal events and incremental snapshot watermarks.
 See more in the [Signaling table](#signaling-table) section.
-- **Replication Mode**: The replication mode to be used.
+- **Replication Mode**: The replication mode used.
 The following options are available:
-    - `Standard`: The connector performs an initial *consistent snapshot* of each of your databases.
+    - `Standard`: The connector performs an initial *consistent snapshot* of each database.
 The connector reads the binlog from the point at which the snapshot was made.
     - `Changes only`: The connector reads the changes from the binlog immediately, skipping the initial load.
-- **Binary data handler**: Specifies how binary columns, for example, blob, binary, varbinary, should be represented in change events.
+- **Binary data handler**: Specifies how binary columns, such as blob, binary, varbinary, should be represented in change events.
 The following options are available:
-    - `Base64`: represents binary data as a base64-encoded String.
+    - `Base64`: represents binary data as a base64-encoded string.
     - `Base64-url-safe`: represents binary data as a base64-url-safe-encoded String.
-    - `Hex`: represents binary data as a hex-encoded (base16) String.
+    - `Hex`: represents binary data as a hex-encoded (base16) string.
     - `Bytes`: represents binary data as a byte array.
 - **Snapshot Locking Mode**: [Specifies](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-property-snapshot-locking-mode)
 how long the connector holds the MySQL global read lock during a snapshot:
-  - **`minimal`**: Locks only during initial schema read, then releases while using a `REPEATABLE READ` transaction for consistency.
+  - **`minimal`**: Locks only during the initial schema read, then releases while using a `REPEATABLE READ` transaction for consistency.
   - **`extended`**: Locks for the entire snapshot to avoid conflicts with concurrent operations.
-  - **`none`**: No table locks, safe if no schema changes occur.
+  - **`none`**: No table locks; this is safe if no schema changes occur.
 MyISAM tables still lock by default.

 ### Destination